Center-Tapped Transformers: A Brief Introduction into Its Working and Applications

 Center-tapped transformers are crucial in rectifier and AC circuits.

-They enable you to split the secondary voltages in half not to damage your low voltage devices.
+They enable you to split the secondary voltages in half and not damage your low-voltage devices.
 Furthermore, you can tap the secondary voltage for the more power-consuming devices.

 If you need more information regarding center-tapped transformers for your project, we at OurPCB are willing to help.